mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/tangen_normal_brush_engine.rst

 Direction
     Uses the drawing angle for the X and Y and Tilt-elevation for the Z, this allows you to draw flowmaps easily.
 Rotation
-    Uses rotation for the x and y, and tilt-elevation for the Z. Only available for specialized Pens.
+    Uses rotation for the X and Y, and tilt-elevation for the Z. Only available for specialized Pens.
 Elevation Sensitivity
     Allows you to change the range of the normal that are outputted.
 At 0 it will only paint the default normal, at 1 it will paint all the normals in a full hemisphere.

 Usage
 -----

-The Tangent Normal Map Brush Engine is best used with the Tilt Cursor, which can be set in :menuselection:`Settings --> configure Krita --> general --> Outline Shape --> Tilt Outline`.
+The Tangent Normal Map Brush Engine is best used with the Tilt Cursor, which can be set in :menuselection:`Settings --> Configure Krita --> General --> Outline Shape --> Tilt Outline`.

 Normal Map authoring workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~